oamer1/learn_go_with_tests/README.md

 > If your tests are causing you pain, listen to that signal and think about the design of your code.
 > "Learning Go with tests - http-handlers-revisited"

+### Meta section

+#### Why section

+> The promise of software is that it can change.
+This is why it is called soft ware, it is malleable compared to hardware.

+> Go has made a number of choices which one hopes will make it more legacy-proof.
+>
+> - Go has only 25 keywords and a lot of systems can be built from the standard library and a few other small libraries.
+> - The tooling in respect to testing, benchmarking, linting & shipping is first class compared to most alternatives.
+> - The standard library is brilliant.
+> - Very fast compilation speed for tight feedback loops
+> - The Go backward compatibility promise.
+It looks like Go will get generics and other features in the future but the designers have promised that even Go code you wrote 5 years ago will still build.

+> Any software system used in the real-world must change or become less and less useful in the environment.
+> "The Law of Continuous Change"

+> As a system evolves, its complexity increases unless work is done to reduce it .
+> "The Law of Increasing Complexity"

+> When refactoring code you must not be changing behaviour.

+> In order to safely refactor you need unit tests because they provide
+>
+> - Confidence you can reshape code without worrying about changing behaviour
+> - Documentation for humans as to how the system should behave
+> - Much faster and more reliable feedback than manual testing

+> Favour testing behaviour rather than implementation detail.

+> Refactoring Gives us signals about our unit tests.
+If we have to do manual checks, we need more tests.
+If tests are wrongly failing then our tests are at the wrong abstraction level (or have no value and should be deleted).
+>
+> - Helps us handle the complexities within and between our units.
+>   Unit tests
+>   - Give a safety net to refactor.
+>   - Verify and document the behaviour of our units.

+> (Well designed) units are
+>
+> - Easy to write meaningful unit tests.
+> - Easy to refactor.

+> Writing good unit tests is a design problem so think about structuring your code so you have meaningful units that you can integrate together like Lego bricks.

+> TDD can help and force you to design well factored software iteratively, backed by tests to help future work as it arrives.